Aman-Khokhar18/X_Ray_Classification/README.md

 ## Results

-- Include details about the model’s accuracy, F1-score, or other relevant metrics if available.
+- Include details about the model’s accuracy, F1-score, or other relevant metrics.
 - Test Accuracy: 0.8528
 ```
 Classification Report: